-‘Days Of Our Lives’ Spoilers For Thurs.
-March 15: Gabigail Opens Up, Chad Scared , JJ & Eli’s Line
+‘Days Of Our Lives’ Spoilers For Thursday, March 15: Gabigail Opens Up, Chad Scared , JJ & Eli’s Line

-Days of Our Lives spoilers for Thursday, March 15, reveal that Gabby (Marci Miller) will struggle with her feelings and confide in Stefan (Tyler Christopher).
+Days of Our Lives spoilers for Thursday, March 15 reveal that Gabby (Marci Miller) will struggle with her feelings and confide in Stefan (Tyler Christopher).
 Stefan is aware of her dissociative disorders and is familiar with all her personalities.
 She realizes she needs to take some steps concerning Andre’s (Thaao Penghlis) murder.
-Days of Our Lives spoilers, via TV Guide, indicate that Gabby will be feeling particularly vulnerable and will turn to Stefan for support.
-Gabby doesn’t like the fact that Gabi is getting charged with Andre’s murder, and this may be the reason that she decides to make a bold move.
+Days of Our Lives spoilers via TV Guide indicate that Gabby will be feeling particularly vulnerable and will turn to Stefan for support.
+Gabby doesn’t like the fact that Gabi is getting charged with Andre’s murder, and this may be the reason she decides to make a bold move.

-Of course, the bold move Gabby may include a trip to the police station but this is the last thing that Stefan wants her to do.
-First of all, Gabby is unstable and the fact that Vivian (Louise Sorel) and he were at the crime scene may leak out.
+Of course, the bold move Gabby may include a trip to the police station, but this is the last thing Stefan wants her to do.
+First of all, Gabby is unstable, and the fact that Vivian (Louise Sorel) and he were at the crime scene may leak out.
 Stefan also cares about Abigail and is afraid that she may up in a mental institution if she makes a statement like that.
-Days of Our Lives spoilers for Thursday, March 15, also suggest that Stefan likes the attention that Gabby gives him, whereas Abigail (Marci Miller) never gives him the time of day.
+Days of Our Lives spoilers for Thursday, March 15 also suggest Stefan likes the attention that Gabby gives him, whereas Abigail (Marci Miller) never gives him the time of day.
 DOOL fans can expect that Stefan will try to prevent Gabby from making any drastic moves.

 Does Stefan have enough shirts? ???? #DAYS pic.twitter.com/YPkB5WDkoL